justsml/katacoda-scenarios/scaling-quiz/intro.md

 # Unit: Building Scalable Apps

-When building high performance apps, you'll inevitably discover terms like `cluster`, `horizontal scaling`, `stateless`, `serverless`.
+It can be intimidating when learning about high performance apps, as you'll inevitably encounter terms like `clusters`, `stateless`, and `serverless`, *oh my!*

 Fear not!

-We will master the jargon while answering key questions:
+We will master the jargon while answering your burning questions!

-- What does it mean to build scalable apps?
-- What kinds of scaling strategies exist?
-- What does `performance` mean for my app?

-> This unit will help you establish the skills required to scale modern web applications.

 ## Learning goals